Aelto/tw3-random-encounters-reworked/Notes.md

 seed higher than level 50

 ## personal notes
-- a mod menu to skip the seed selection entirely
+- make the creature size scale on difficulty